Description of the Indicator

-Housing density is defined as number of housing units per square mile within a given area.
+Housing density is the number of units per square mile within a given area.

 Why is it important?